 Pain and depression are linked because a person’s mood is influenced by the same neurotransmitters that send pain signals.
 Likewise, physical symptoms reinforce emotional disorders, so it’s very important that individuals dealing with a life crisis be able to find resources that will help you break this cycle.

 Short-Term and Long-Term Effects of Crisis-Related Anxiety

 In the short-term, crisis-related anxiety can be crippling.
 You may feel too overwhelmed to make decisions or to take the normal actions required to keep life moving smoothly.
 Fears and irrational paranoia can creep into your consciousness and keep you from seeking out support and assistance from others.
 Changes in sleeping and eating patterns can make you physically vulnerable and susceptible to illness.
 The depression that often accompanies crisis anxiety can lead to withdrawal, indecisiveness, and suicidal thoughts.

 Because of the severity of these emotional symptoms, someone who does not receive support to deal with crisis-related stress may suffer from many long-term consequences including:

 Poor life decisions

 There are proven methods to help individuals get through a crisis

 It isn’t always easy for a person who is suffering from a personal crisis to realize what is going on.
 If your symptoms are not yet overwhelming or if you have experienced major life changes and are concerned that you may be prone to crisis-related depression or anxiety, you can get help.

-The offices of Ginny Estupinian Ph.D. has extensive experience working with individuals who are undergoing a serious life crisis as those mentioned above.
-Working together, Dr. Estupinian has been able to help many clients work through their crisis and even become resilient to future stressors.
+The offices of Ginny Estupinian Ph.D. has extensive experience working with individuals who are undergoing serious life crises as those mentioned above.
+Working together, Dr. Estupinian has been able to help many clients work through their crises and even become resilient to future stressors.